Table of Contents

 Step 2: File the top boxes with the most essential information

 File your names and address then mark the corresponding boxes.

-You are eligible to file as a single taxpayer if on December 31st of the last year.
+You can file as a single taxpayer on December 31st of the last year.
 In this case, please use Filing status 1.

 Lastly, if you pay taxes as the head of household, choose Filing status 5.

-Step 3: Proceed to fill the back of the form
+Step 3: Proceed to fill in the back of the form

 After finishing the front, turn the form over and start filing the back of it.
 Here is a quick instruction on how to file it: